 1. Do you have this cash flow problem?

-Insurance companies and large companies can make great clients for private investigation and security agencies.
+Insurance companies and large businesses can make great clients for private investigation and security agencies.
 They provide an ongoing source of work for your company.

 Waiting for payment is not a problem for private investigators or security companies with a good cash reserve.
 They can use the cash reserve to pay for expenses while waiting for the client to pay their invoices.